akiradeveloper/sorock/README.md

 - Implements all core [Raft](https://raft.github.io/) features for production use.
 - Supports Multi-Raft.
 Mutliple Raft processes can coexist in a single OS process so they can share resources efficiently.
+  - Tested with 1000 shards.
+  - Batched heartbeat optimization is implemented.
 - Based on [Tonic](https://github.com/hyperium/tonic) and efficient gRPC streaming is exploited in log replication and snapshot.
 - [Phi Accrual Failure Detector](https://github.com/akiradeveloper/phi-detector) is used for leader failure detection.
 The adaptive algorithm allows you to not choose a fixed timeout number in prior to deployment and makes it possible to deploy Raft node in even geo-distributed environment.